 Many survivors of narcissistic abuse feel guilty for missing their ex-partner or the good times in the relationship.
 It’s important to understand that this is a normal part of the healing process.
 Those feelings don’t invalidate the abuse you experienced or mean you should go back.

 Recovery from narcissistic abuse isn’t a straightforward journey.
 You might feel like you’re making progress one day, only to feel like you’ve taken two steps back the next.
 This is normal.
 Healing is a process, and it’s okay to have setbacks along the way.
+For every step back you take, you’ll take two forward, and eventually, you’ll overcome the harm you experienced.

 Narcissists often invalidate their partner’s emotions, especially when those emotions are inconvenient for them.
 It’s time to reclaim your right to feel.
-Anger, sadness, fear — all of these emotions are valid responses to what you’ve been through.
+Anger, sadness, fear—all of these emotions are valid responses to what you’ve been through.
 Acknowledging and processing these feelings is an important part of healing.

 12. You don’t owe the narcissist forgiveness or closure.